 The Group is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including direct and indirect tax matters.
-These involve significant management judgement to determine the possible outcome of the uncertain tax positions, consequently having an impact on related accounting and disclosures in the Ind-AS consolidated financial statements.
+These involve significant management judgement to determine the possible of the uncertain positions. outcome tax consequently having an impact on related accounting and disclosures in the Ind-AS consolidated financial statements.